 This course examines the establishment, role, and function of police in a democratic society.
 It focuses on types of police agencies and their organizational structure, police-community interaction, police ethics, and use of authority.
+Credit 3 semester hours.

 DRAMA (DRAM)